 This section of the internet is not discoverable by the typical Google search or directly entering the URL of a website.

 While some people use the Tor network for legitimate reasons in respect to their privacy concerns, many other users who venture into the Dark Web take advantage of this anonymity online.

 This is why it’s become the perfect hiding place for cybercriminals for a secret underground marketplace, listing thousands of counterfeit goods, narcotics, drugs, chemicals, firearms and offering services like sports betting, hacking, and gambling.

 The police searched the home of the privacy activists, and examined their computer electronics and equipment while the couple was made to sit outside the apartment.

 The ending?
-No child pornography was found, no arrest took place, and no assets were seized, as acknowledged by the SPD.
+No child pornographic materials were found, no arrest took place, and no assets were seized, as acknowledged by the SPD.

 Despite that fact, this experience shook the couple, with the thought that officers usually go into a raid with weapons drawn.

 Though they did not this time around, sure enough, the sudden storming was quite upsetting for Bultmann and Robinson who feel extremely violated.